paulrobertlloyd/paulrobertlloyd-v4/src/content/projects/dacs.md

 A pattern portfolio helped to ease handover to the development agency Cognite.
 Towards the end of the project I worked at their offices, helping them integrate these design patterns, making adjustments where necessary given the constraints of the CMS.

-{% render 'figure'
-  content: '> It looks beautiful!
+> It looks beautiful!
 The feedback so far has been great – and it’s just such a vast improvement on what we had before.
-Thank you so much for your hard work and general genius!'
+Thank you so much for your hard work and general genius!
-  caption: 'Tania Spriggens, Director of Communications'
+— Tania Spriggens, Director of Communications
-%}

 [1]: https://www.dacs.org.uk